EtharaOrion/kaiju-samples/README.md

 ## Results

 Mean Stage-3 pass rate for Claude Opus 4.8 across the corpus, by difficulty tier and by language.
-Performance falls off steeply with tier — from saturation on Trivial tasks to near-zero on Expert — confirming the difficulty signal is real, not claimed.
+All 20 tasks share the Hard difficulty tier; language is the primary performance differentiator across the corpus.

 <p align="center">
   <picture>